An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Generalizations and applications

+A rather illustrative way of applying this mapping to the magnetic field, and similarly to other vector fields, is as follows.
+Suppose $\vec{B}_0(\rho,\phi,z)$ to be a given undistorted magnetic field, which may vary across and fill the entire space (thought of as being obstacle-free).
+This field generalizes the homogeneous field that would result from the static boundary conditions (\ref{eq:Bo_rho})--(\ref{eq:Bo_z}) being advected in a homogeneous, obstacle-free flow.
+To obtain the corresponding field $\vec{B}(\rho,\phi,z)$ that results from the distortion of $\vec{B}_0(\rho,\phi,z)$ induced by the presence of the obstacle, it is useful to think of a vector as an actual ``arrow'' of infinitesimal length pointing from position $(\rho,\phi,z)$ to position $(\rho+\delta\rho, \phi+\delta\phi,z+\delta z)$, such that the components of the vectors $\vec{B}$ and $\vec{B}_0$ can be written as

-When the obstacle is present, however, arguments $(\rho,\phi,z)$ of $\vec{B}_0$ are to be replaced by $(a,\phi,\betaren)$, which are themselves functions of $\rho$ and $z$.
-Comparing the second ($\phi$-)component of Equations~(\ref{eq:Brhoz_deltas}) and (\ref{eq:Babeta_deltas}), we see that the toroidal component is therefore simply
+when expressed in regular and warped coordinates, respectively.
+Without the obstacle, both coordinate systems, and therefore both magnetic fields, coincide exactly.
+To achieve this very desirable property was the motivation behind amending the second, rather than the first, Euler potential with a minus sign in Equation~(\ref{eq:def_beta}), since this ensures that both $\nabla \betaren|_{\rho=0}$ and $\nabla z=\vec{e}_z$ are pointing into the same direction.
+When the obstacle is present, however, the arguments $(\rho,z)$ of $\vec{B}_0$ are to be replaced by $(a,\betaren)$, which are themselves functions of $\rho$ and $z$.
+Comparing the second components of Equations~(\ref{eq:Brhoz_deltas}) and (\ref{eq:Babeta_deltas}), we see that the toroidal component of $\vec{B}$ is therefore simply